Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 10

-Remove the jet adjustment nut and its spring.
+Remove the jet adjusting nut and jet locking spring.
 Unscrew by hand.

 Op 11

-Remove the 3 screws securing the bowl cover.
+Remove the 3 screws securing the float chamber cover.
 Use a flathead screwdriver.

 Recover the carburetor number plate.